American Sign Language and Interpreter Training

 What is the American Sign Language and Interpreting program?

-This program fully prepares you to work as an American Sign Language (ASL) interpreter or a Deaf Support Specialist for people in the Deaf community.
-This comprehensive program will teach you ASL and the interpreting process, while also familiarizing you with Deaf culture.
+Our American Sign Language (ASL) and Interpreting program equips you with the skills and knowledge to work as an ASL interpreter or Deaf Support Specialist within the Deaf community.
+This comprehensive curriculum not only teaches you ASL and the interpreting process but also immerses you in Deaf culture.

 What will I learn?

-In the Deaf Support Specialist program, you’ll be prepared to assist Deaf and hard-of-hearing individuals as a paraprofessional in the workplace and with independent living skills.
-You will become familiar with the interpreting process, but your primary responsibilities include advocacy, job coaching and mentoring Deaf individuals in a variety of community and educational settings.
+In this track, you will be trained to assist Deaf and hard-of-hearing individuals in the workplace and with independent living skills.
+While you'll learn the interpreting process, your primary focus will be on advocacy, job coaching, and mentoring in community and educational settings.

 What can I do with this course of study?